seanox/seanox-ai-nlp/seanox_ai_nlp/relations/README.md

 - `text (str)`: Input text to be analyzed.
 - `entities (list[tuple[int, int, str]])`: List of entity spans as `(start_index, end_index, label)`.
+- `semantic (bool, optional)`: Controls how entities that occur multiple times on a level are handled.
+  - If `True` (default), the equality of nodes is determined only by label and text of the contained entity.
+Multiple occurrences of entities at the same level are prevented.
+This produces a normalized, meaning-oriented relation tree.
+  - If `False`, all occurrences of the entities are retained at the same level.
+    This produces a form-oriented relation tree that reflects the original wording.

 __Returns__
 - `Node`: Root node of the relation tree (`NodeEmpty`, `NodeEntity`, `NodeSet`,